QubesOS/qubes-doc/common-tasks/managing-appvm-shortcuts.md

 What if my application has not been automatically included in the list of available apps?
 -----------------------------------------------------------------------------------------

 You can manually create new entries in the "available applications" list of shortcuts.
-See [Signal](/doc/signal/) for a worked example of creating a new menu item for a Chrome .desktop shortcut.
+See [Signal](/doc/signal/) for a working example of creating a new menu item for a Chrome .desktop shortcut.